axone-protocol/docs/docs/whitepaper/what-is-okp4.md

 ### Generic

 OKP4 is a general-purpose communication infrastructure that enables XaaS - Anything as a Service.
-The protocol enable anyone to share any data, any algorithm, any storage, any cloud, any SSI, etc. Anyone can earn from these assets and services and make them valuable for the community.
+The protocol enables anyone to share any data, any algorithm, any storage, any cloud, any SSI, etc. Anyone can earn from these assets and services and make them valuable for the community.

 ### Customizable

 Besides, WHAT you can share, OKP4 is highly customizable in terms of HOW you can share.
-Smart contracts that govern Data Space can be copied, edited, reinvented in infinite ways.
-Customization is applied to the rules (business models, access mechanisms, constraints on service providers...) and also the mechanisms to change the rules (who can vote, weight of their vote, fixed or dynamic through a token, etc).
+Smart contracts that govern Data Spaces can be copied, edited, reinvented in infinite ways.
+Customization is applied to the rules (business models, access mechanisms, constraints on service providers...) and also the mechanisms to change the rules (who can vote, weight of their vote, fixed or dynamic through a token, etc.).

 ### Scalable